 Before You Begin

 Before you head over to the instructions, make sure to fulfill all the requirements as stated below.

 - Your Android 10 device must be rooted with Magisk.
 If it’s not rooted, then you can follow the instructions here on how to install Magisk or search our site’s database for your device-specific rooting guide.

 - Ensure that you uninstall any audio modification library and any previous version of ViPER4Android that you might have installed earlier.
 Once uninstalled, reboot your phone and then only proceed ahead.

-Instructions to Install ViPER4Android on Android 10 Q
+Instructions to Install ViPER4Android on Android 11 and Android 10

-- Install the downloaded APK on your Android 10 device using a file manager app.
+- Install the downloaded APK on your Android 11/Android 10 device using a file manager app.

 - Launch the ‘ViPER4Android’ app but do not install the drivers right now.

 - Open ‘Magisk Manager’ and go to the ‘Downloads’ section of the app.

 - Search and find the “Audio Modification Library” module and press the download icon next to it.